sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

 2 Is the model preprocessing slow?
 ``````````````````````````````````````

-  2.1 Add the ``--fuse_preprocess`` parameter when running model_deploy.py, which will put the preprocessing inside the TPU for processing.
+  2.1 Add the ``--fuse_preprocess`` parameter when running model_deploy, which will put the preprocessing inside the TPU for processing.

   2.2 If the image is obtained from vpss or vi, you can use ``--fuse_preprocess``, ``--aligned_input`` when converting to the model.
 Then use an interface such as CVI_NN_SetTensorPhysicalAddr to set the input tensor address directly to the physical address of the image, reducing the data copy time.